patrsc/energy-planner/README.md

 * Optionally turn on Watchdog
 * Check the logs of the addon if everything looks normal

+You can also see the web user interface by clicking on *Open web UI*.
+The web UI can also be added to the sidebar if desired by enabling the option *Show in sidebar*.

 ## Automate

 ### Sensors